 “This milestone not only reflects the incredible growth and impact of data science on our campus but also positions us to lead in addressing the global challenges of a data-driven future.
 By fostering interdisciplinary collaboration and expanding graduate programs, we will equip our students to shape the technologies and solutions that define tomorrow’s world.”

-As a leader in the evolution of the liberal arts and sciences, William & Mary has focused on data as one the core initiatives of its Vision 2026 strategic plan.
+As a leader in the evolution of the liberal arts and sciences, William & Mary has focused on data as one of the core initiatives of its Vision 2026 strategic plan.
 Careers is another of the core initiatives, and the university strives to prepare students for an ever-changing workplace in order to thrive throughout their careers.

 Earlier this year, SCHEV approved the creation of the W&M School of Computing, Data Sciences & Physics.
 Data science is one of four units that will be included, along with applied science, computer science and physics.
 Housed in phase four of the Integrated Science Center, the school will launch in fall 2025 under the leadership of Douglas C. Schmidt ’84, M.A. ’86.